cloudbees/terraform-aws-cloudbees-ci-eks-addon/README.md

 ### Tooling

-The [Getting Started blueprint](blueprints/01-getting-started/) requires the minimum set of tooling described in the [AWS EKS Blueprints - Getting Started Guide - Prerequisites](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#prerequisites).
+Blueprints `deploy` and `destroy` phases use the same tooling requirement per [AWS EKS Blueprints - Getting Started Guide - Prerequisites](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#prerequisites).

-The [At Scale blueprint](blueprints/01-getting-started/) requires additional tooling like `jq` and `velero`.
+Nevertheless, the Blueprints `validate` phase might require additional tooling like `jq` and `velero`.

 > [!NOTE]
 > There is a companion [Dockerfile](blueprints/Dockerfile) to run the blueprints in a containerized Dev environment ensuring dependecies are met.
 It can be built by using the [Makefile](Makefile) target `make dRun`.